ebresafegaga/cryptarith/README.md

 #<stream>
 ```

-Most *good* crytarithmetic problems usually have a single solution.
+Most *good* crytarithmetic problems usually have a unique solution.

 To get a solution just use the standard `racket/stream` functions: